Strong's Canyon Trail

 36th Street Trailhead, located at the top of 36th Street in Ogden, is a popular trailhead for accessing several area hiking trails.
 While it isn’t the best trailhead for starting attempts on area summits, it is a convenient link for general hiking in the area.
-The lower Strong’s Canyon Trail is undergoing construction due to installation of new water tanks and is being improved/re-routed.
-The lower portion just out of the trail head is still a little messy where they are building the tanks and there are a couple of detours with new trail building activity in progress.
+The lower Strong’s Canyon Trail has recently undergone construction with the installation of new water tanks and has been improved/re-routed.
+The lower portion just out of the trail head has been re-routed where they built the tanks and there are several new trails that have been built for mountain bikes and/or hiking.

 The Trailhead accesses three area trails: